awsdocs/aws-systems-manager-user-guide/doc_source/reference-cron-and-rate-expressions.md

     --cutoff 1
 ```

-**Association Examples**
+**Association examples**
-To create State Manager associations using the AWS CLI, you include the \-\-schedule\-expression parameter with a cron or rate expression\.
-For example, using the AWS CLI on a local Linux machine:
+To create State Manager associations using the AWS CLI, you include the `--schedule-expression` parameter with a cron or rate expression\.
+The following examples use the AWS CLI on a local Linux machine\.

 ```
 aws ssm create-association \